da-liii/libmdcpp/README.md

 cd libmdcpp
 mkdir build
 # if you do not specify CMAKE_INSTALL_PREFIX
-# the library will be install in /usr/local
+# the library will be installed in /usr/local
 cmake -DCMAKE_INSTALL_PREFIX=/usr ..
 make
 sudo make install
 ```

+## License
+MIT